-Step 2 (optional): Back up your data
+Step 2: (Optional): Back up your data

 Before selecting Reset Options, select* Back Up and Restore*.
 In this menu, you can back up your games, apps, and other data to a USB device before performing the reset.
 This is especially important if you're not a PlayStation Plus subscriber, as all of your saves are stored locally on the console.

 Even if you are a PlayStation Plus subscriber, it's a good idea to perform this step anyway.
-Not only is it a safety net in case your saves haven't synced, it will also allow you to automatically restore your games and apps to a PS5 in the future.
+Not only is it a safety net in case your saves haven't synced, but it will also allow you to automatically restore your games and apps to a PS5 in the future.

 To offload your data, you'll need a USB 3.0 storage device.
 Our guide to the best external hard drives can help you out there.

-Step 3: Choose your reset option
+Step 3: Choose your reset option.

 After you've finished backing up your data, go back to System software and select Reset Options.
 The PS5 has three reset options, and short of the Reset Your Console option, the names are nebulous.
-Here's what each of the settings do:
+Here's what each of the settings does:

-- Restore default settings: Restores all of the console's settings to default.
+Restore default settings: Restores all of the console's settings to default.
 This option does not affect save data, games, apps, or user data.

 Select the option that best suits your needs, and you're set.
 If you want to perform a factory reset, choose Reset your console.
 Once again, we recommend backing up your data before proceeding with a factory reset, even if you're a PlayStation Plus subscriber.

 - Best PS5 deals: Save on consoles, games, and accessories